Ziad-Abaza/eLearnify/README.md

 Currently, automated tests are not included.
 To manually test, use API clients (Postman/Insomnia) and interact with routes as per role.

+For the frontend, test UI interactions and API integrations using browser developer tools and inspect network requests to verify correct behavior.

 ---